cyverse/docs/docs/services/api/tapis-v2-v3-migration.md

 If the parameter has a `notes.value.type` field value of `bool`, `boolean`, or `flag`, then the DE will display that parameter as a checkbox.
-Parameters with a `notes.semantics.ontology` field value of `xs:boolean` will also display as a checkbox.
+Parameters with a `notes.semantics.ontology` list where the first value is `xs:boolean` will also display as a checkbox.

 Note that the value of a v3 parameter's `arg` is used in job submissions when the user checks a flag parameter type in the submission form,